 If you’re serious about getting the most from your beard there are a number of things you can do before using your comb.

-Once you’ve applied your beard oil then use your Beard Comb and, working with the natural shape of your beard, run the comb from top to bottom and from the sides towards the centre of your beard.
+Once you’ve applied your beard oil then use your Beard Comb and run the comb from top to bottom and from the sides towards the centre of your beard.